Winter storm heads toward Northeast after bringing dangerous conditions and power outages to South and Midwest – KION546

 A sprawling winter storm that blanketed the central and southern US with ice and snow left hundreds of thousands in the dark before making its way toward the Northeast, promising more disruption Friday.

-More than 95 million Americans were under winter weather warnings or advisories — and thousands of flights were again canceled Friday.
+More than 95 million Americans were under winter weather warnings or advisories as of Friday morning, and thousands of flights had been canceled.

+The storm is expected to deliver a mix of ice, sleet and freezing rain to major cities, including New York City and Boston beginning early Friday — though the cities aren’t expected to see heavy snow.

+Still, forecasters are warning road conditions could be dangerous, including in portions of eastern Rhode Island and northeastern New Jersey.

 In New Mexico, two people died in weather-related crashes.
 Another person died in Alabama during what forecasters determined was a likely tornado.